mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 "You were the cause of your own suffering."

 "Yes.
 My junds left me and I was sent here as punishment.
 This place used to be equitable.
 The clear-minded still held the power here, but they would try to uplift the addicted.
-Shinna changed all that, bastardized all of the traditions that kept this place livable for the addicted."
+Shinna changed all that, bastardized all of the traditions that kept this place livable for the addicted.
+Now death and addiction hang in this place."

 "I noticed... a class hierarchy back at the pavilion."